dmarcr1997/Bars_CLI_Project/README.md

 # EventCog

 Hello Welcome to EventCog.
-This is a ClI application to find upcoming events in the United States.
-It used a TicketMaster API to get upcoming events in the USA.
+This is a CLI application to find upcoming events in the United States.
+It uses a TicketMaster API to get upcoming events in the USA.
 To run the program enter bin/events.
 ## Installation

 Add this line to your application's Gemfile: